FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 Or, it can be divided into several template files, each one taking on part of the workload.
 If you do not provide other template files, the Alliance Business Suite may have default files or functions to perform their jobs.
 For example, if you do not provide a SearchForm.cshtml template file, the Alliance Business Suite has a default View Component to display the search form.

-Typical template files include:

-Footer.cshtml
-Header.cshtml
-Sidebar.cshtml
-SearchForm.cshtml

 ## Core Templates

-- **E404.cshtml**:
-The 404 Not Found template.
-Used when the ABS cannot find a post or page that matches the query.

-- **Index.cshtml**:
+- **Main.cshtml**:
 The main template.
-If your Theme provides its own templates, index.php must be present.
+If your Theme provides its own template, Main.cshtml must be present.

+- **Blog.cshtml**:
+The Blog template.

-- **Comments.cshtml**:
+- **Forum.cshtml**:
-The comments template.
+The Forum template.

-- **FrontPage.cshtml**:
+- **Store.cshtml**:
-The front page template.
+The Store template.

+## Core Pages

 - **Home.cshtml**:
 The home page template, which is the front page by default.
 If you use a static front page this is the template for the page with the latest posts.

 - **Single.cshtml**:
 The single post template.
 Used when a single post is queried.
-For this and all other query templates, index.php is used if the query template is not present.
+For this and all other query templates, Main.cshtml is used if the query template is not present.

 - **Single{ContentType}.cshtml**:
 The single post template used when a single post from a custom post type is queried.
 For example, single-book.cshtml used for displaying single posts from the custom post type named "book". index.cshtml is used if the query template for the custom post type is not present.